sonic-net/SONiC/doc/port_buffer_drop_counters/sonic_port_buffer_drop_counters.md

 ## 2.1 Functional Requirements
 1. New flex counter group is introduced for the port-level buffer drop counters
 2. The FC group is enabled by default
-3. The polling interval is 60s by defaul
+3. The polling interval is 60s by default
 3. Users can configure FC group via a CLI tool
     1. Users can enable/disable polling
     2. Users can set the polling interval in range from 30s to 5m